AAV-VirginiaTech/classifier/py-tf/README.md

 - Numpy
 - Pytest
 - Matplotlib (needed for graph visualizations)
-- Jupyter (only if you plan on running the jupyter notebooks)
+- Jupyter (only if you plan on running the Jupyter notebooks)

 ## Installation